nusmodifications/nusmods-apps/README.md

   "author": "Author of the application",
-  "url": "Live site or app download link", "repository_url": "Source code for the application (optional)", "icon_url": "Icon for the application",
-  "tags": ["list", "of", "strings"]
+  "url": "Live site or app download link", "repository_url": "Source code for the application (optional)", "icon_url": "Icon for the application.
+You may add it into the '/images' folder if it isn't hosted elsewhere", "tags": ["list", "of", "strings"]
 }
 ```